MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

 ## Embed Power BI report

 1. Navigate to [Power Pages](https://aka.ms/mpp).
-Find the Power Pages website that you are going to embed the report into and then click **Edit** to open the Power Pages design studio.
+Find the Power Pages website that you're going to embed the report into and then select **Edit** to open the Power Pages design studio.

-1. From the the **Pages** workspace, select the web page where you want to embed the report.
+1. From the **Pages** workspace, select the web page where you want to embed the report.

 1. Add a section to the body of the webpage.

     :::image type="content" source="media/powerbiembedded/add-section.png" alt-text="Add a section to a webpage.":::

-1. Choose the **Power BI** icon when prompted to choose which component you are adding within the section.
+1. Choose the **Power BI** icon when prompted to choose which component you're adding within the section.

     :::image type="content" source="media/powerbiembedded/powerbi-component.png" alt-text="Add a Power BI component.":::